Going green with digital signage isn’t just a trend you follow to get in with the cool kids (aka your competitors).

 Going green with digital signage saves acres and acres of trees

 So how does it help your business and wallet?
 Obviously you’ll slash your paper and printing costs.
 But guess what?
 You’ll also save by making sure people actually see all that important info you’re printing.
 In fact, there’s so much paper clutter that important messages get lost in the literal shuffle.
-Who actually reads everything on office, school or retail bulletin boards?
-Going green with digital signage means replacing boring printed flyers, memos and posters with dynamic content that attracts attention.
+Who actually reads everything on office, school or retail cork boards?
+Going green with digital signage means replacing boring printed flyers, memos and posters with digital bulletin boards that attract attention.
 Because everyone loves visual content.
-And digital signage lets you get your message across with eye-catching and , and images.
+And digital signage lets you get your message across with eye-catching layouts and playlists, videos and images.
 Your boring old memo or flyer gets a flashy makeover.
 And a whole lot more attention.

 Digital signage doesn’t waste electricity

 In fact, it’s energy efficient.
 And it’s all about the tech.
 LED digital signage and LCD screens help you go green because of their low energy consumption.
 Depending on size, most use 40-80 Watts per hour, while the price per kWh in the US averages $0.12.
 Your total?
 About $2.34 per month.
 So much less than paper.
 And you can make sure you purchase energy efficient digital signage displays by checking the Energy Guide first.

 Similarly, there are lots of tricks and hacks to keep your electric bill low, save the planet, and give your wallet a reason to smile.
 One important factor when choosing a screen for outdoor digital signage is screen brightness.
 Choose screens that boast smart brightness control technology so brightness gets automatically adjusted for sunny or overcast days.
 Additionally, media players that playback content on your digital signage screens switch screens off automatically.
 Which means you don’t waste electricity outside business hours.